jurekbl/qcqkd_26_coding_tasks/README.md

 You can create a **public Git repository** containing your solution and share the link in itslearning.

 - **Important**: something (a comment including the repo-link suffices) has to be added to itslearning, otherwise the assignment cannot be graded.
-- You are fully responsible — if it does not work, it counts as 0 points (this is not a class about GitHub).
+- You are fully responsible — if it does not work, it counts as failed (this is not a class about GitHub).

 ---